In Medio Lagunae

 Cité internationale des arts

-Periodical Observations is an editorial project which presents texts by artists and cultural workers in unusual spaces.
+Periodical Observations / Observations Périodiques is an editorial project which presents site specific texts and performances.
 This first edition was hosted in the laundry room of the Cité internationale des arts in Paris, inhabiting a room where people clean and dry clothes, with a logic of domestic work, communal infrastructure, and cycles.
-We hosted readings by ten artists and curators, along with the distribution of a printed edition.
+We hosted readings and performances by ten artists and curators, along with the distribution of a printed edition.

 Featuring the work of: